galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 >    {% include snippets/create_new_history.md %}
 >    {% include snippets/rename_history.md %}
 >
-> 2. Import the files from Figshare using Galaxy's Rule-based Uploader.
+> 2. Import the files from Zenodo using Galaxy's Rule-based Uploader.
 >    - Open the Galaxy Upload Manager
 >    - Click the tab **Rule-based**
 >        - *"Upload data as"*: `Collection(s)`